 A keyspace in Vitess can be sharded or unsharded.
 An unsharded keyspace maps directly to a MySQL database.
 If sharded, the rows of the keyspace are partitioned into different databases of identical schema.

 For example, if an application's "user" keyspace is split into two shards, each shard contains records for approximately half of the application's users.
-Similarly, each user's information is stored in only one shard.
+Each single user's information however, is stored in only one shard.